Chetanpatil03/portfolio_main/README.md

 - 🧾 Displays my **CV / Resume**
 - 💡 Highlights **Projects** and **Skills**
 - 📱 Fully **Responsive** design for mobile and desktop
-- ✉️ Contact section for easy communication
+- ✉️ Contact via hyperlinks(email, LinkedIn, Contact no. etc)
 - ⚡ Smooth animations and interactions using JavaScript

 ---